Once you’ve built a super-insulated, passive house, says architectural designer Julie Torres Moskovitz, it’s hard to go back.

 “We have to be aware of where the sun is, and where the heat and light come in,” she says.
 “It leads to great natural light and reduces artificial light – you’re just hyper-aware of lighting and the ability to use sun for free lighting and heating.”

-She’s been e-monitoring the home since January.
-Thirty percent of its energy is derived from the solar panels, and she’s working with her clients to improve energy efficiency further over time.
+Thirty percent of the home’s energy is derived from the solar panels, and she’s working with her clients to improve energy efficiency further over time.